-As illustrated in Fig.~\ref{fig:placeholder}, the Agent Driven strategy consistently outperforms Default Order across most dimensions.
-It achieves notable gains in IC and OP, reflecting stronger coherence and broader coverage, and shows clear advantages in PHS and HPIS, suggesting more complete and accurate medical history collection.
-While the two strategies achieve comparable performance in CCS, Agent Driven still maintains a slight edge.
-The only area where Default Order remains competitive is CI, though its overall balance lags behind.
+Figure~\ref{fig:placeholder} presents the comparison of evaluation scores across scheduling strategies.
+The Agent Driven strategy consistently outperformed Default Order across most dimensions, achieving notable gains in IC and OP (reflecting stronger coherence and broader coverage) and showing clear advantages in PHS and HPIS (suggesting more complete and accurate medical history collection).
+While the two strategies achieved comparable performance in CCS, Agent Driven maintained a slight edge.
+The only area where Default Order remained competitive was CI, though its overall balance lagged behind.

-Taken together, these results highlight the robustness of Agent Driven scheduling: it not only accelerates task completion (as shown in the previous subsection) but also produces more consistent and comprehensive outputs across diverse evaluation metrics.
-This demonstrates that dynamic, intelligent coordination surpasses static sequential processing, even when the default sequence is carefully designed based on clinical considerations.